-A licensed school social worker serves Miquon on a part-time basis throughout the year.
+A licensed school counselor serves Miquon on a full-time basis throughout the year.
 This person is an essential participant in CGT meetings with teachers, families, and outside educational evaluators.
-During the school day, the social worker works with children, parent(s)/guardian(s), and teachers -- either together or individually.
-Information shared with the school social worker is kept in complete confidence.
-Appointments may be made by calling the office and requesting to speak with the social worker.
+During the school day, the school counselor works with children, parent(s)/guardian(s), and teachers -- either together or individually.
+Information shared with the school counselor is kept in complete confidence.
+Appointments may be made by calling the office and requesting to speak with the school counselor directly.